Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Key questions to ask yourself are:

-1) What type, grade and quality of wood will being used?
+1) What type, grade and quality of wood will be used?

 2) How will the wood be selected and what are the criteria for rejection or selection?
 Will the selection be by the pallet or will every piece of wood be individually evaluated?